Review: ‘Camp Pleasant Lake’ knocks off ‘Friday the 13th’ & ‘Scream’ — and it’s a blast

 A macabre playfulness from the killer injects a bit of camp into the story, paired with the campers’ often over-the-top line delivery.
 With an absolute banger of a score — shout-out to composer Reuven Herman for delightfully tasty ear candy — and gory practical effects, all the film’s parts work together to create a scrumptious buffet that any slasher fan will love.

 While the film bungles its flashbacks — the backstory, in particular, drags for far too long — once it settles into the present, it thankfully finds its groove.
-A staged murder weekend bursts into a nightmarish wasteland worth of any of the Sleepaway Camp sequels.
+A staged murder weekend bursts into a nightmarish wasteland worthy of any of the Sleepaway Camp sequels.
 If you’re hungry for a Friday night popcorn flick, Thomas Walton’s latest is a perfectly campy good time.

 Camp Pleasant Lake arrives in select theaters and on VOD this Tuesday (February 27).